rabin008/airvertise/README.md

 # airvertise-core

 This repo contains the smart contracts that are used for the **airvertise** protocol.
-Explain more... (pending)

 ## Prerequisites